 Blackmagic Design Releases Public Beta of DaVinci Resolve 8.0.1

-Milpitas, CA - July 26, 2011 - Blackmagic Design today announced the release of a public beta of DaVinci Resolve 8.0.1 with support for Mac OS X Lion and with a new 3-way color corrector.
+Milpitas, CA - July 21, 2011 - Blackmagic Design today announced the release of a public beta of DaVinci Resolve 8.0.1 with support for Mac OS X Lion and with a new 3 way color corrector.

 About DaVinci Resolve